mattzzw/kindle-gphotos/README.md

 * `wifi.sh`: Wifi helper script
 * `sync2kindle.sh`: Simple rsync helper for development

+## Kindle preparation:
+* jailbreak the kindle (doh!)
+* Install KUAL
+* Install MRInstaller (this should be insalled anyway, additionally this includes fbink)

 ## Setup
 * Google Photos: Create a shared album called `kindle` in Google Photos and add a couple of photos.
 I typically use black and white filtered copies of photos.
 The "Vista" Filter in Google Photos works fine for me for enhancing contrast.
 Also, I use the "Light" fader to slightly overexpose the photos.
 This makes them more suitable for using a 4-bit eInk display.
 Just using the original color images looked too dull on the eink display.